NixCD/esx_tps/README.md

 ## An improvement of https://github.com/qalle-git/esx_teleports

-This is just a better one, he is the author of the script
+This is just a better one, he's the author of the script